 minDomains of 2 respectively 3 to force your replicas into at least that many zones before adding more replicas to another zone (if supported).

-Anyway, PTSCs are critical to have, but not perfect, so we saw (unsurprisingly, because that’s how the scheduler works), that the scheduler may block the deployment of new pods because it takes the decision pod-by-pod (we opened among others #109364).
+Anyway, PTSCs are critical to have, but not perfect, so we saw (unsurprisingly, because that’s how the scheduler works), that the scheduler may block the deployment of new pods because it takes the decision pod-by-pod (see for instance #109364).

 Pod Affinities and Anti-Affinities